dustinpfister/blog_posts/_posts/express-rendering-with-ejs.md

 layout: post
 categories: express
 id: 194
-updated: 2019-04-27 12:50:40
+updated: 2019-04-27 12:53:59
-version: 1.5
+version: 1.6
 ---

 When rendering a template in [express.js](https://expressjs.com/). there are many options to choose from, however so far I seem to prefer Embedded javaScript or EJS for short.
 I have written a post on using the ejs module by itself in node.js, however this post is more about using it in an express.js environment.
-As Such I will be covering how to set up a renderer with ejs.
+As such I will be covering how to set up an express view folder with ejs.

 <!-- more -->

-## Basic example
+## 1 - Express ejs basic example

 To get started with a basic example start a new project folder, install express, and ejs.
 In this post I am using express 4.16.x, and ejs 2.6.x.
 In no major code breaking changes have happened this post should still be up to date.